 Yet, paper chains are alive and well in many industries.
 But as we move rapidly into a highly digitalized world, signs of a long-predicted paperless society re-birth are becoming evident.

-While some will always prefer a paperback book over a Nook, and a newspaper over an Ipad, nobody likes the status quo when it comes to the manual data capture process prevalent within the complex clinical trial industry.
+While some will always prefer a paperback book over an e-book, and a newspaper over Googling, nobody likes the status quo when it comes to the manual data capture process prevalent within the complex clinical trial industry.
 RFID technology stands to make monumental change when it comes to how clinical trials are conducted, the costs involved, and the archaic ways in which critical information is gathered and documented during the lengthy clinical trial process.

 The primary reason that retailers, healthcare providers and the aerospace industry are embracing RFID is to remove the inaccuracies that result from manual data collection.
 Retailers are on the way to improving in-store inventory levels from 65 percent on average to the high 90s.
 The aerospace industry is embedding thousands of RFID tags on planes to simplify maintenance and document reporting.